 You're absolutely right, then, to be asking yourself whether your son may be suffering from the effects of altered brain chemistry.
 On the surface, this condition can easily be mistaken for other problems, such as mild autism or bipolar disorder.
 Children of abuse and trauma are essentially disconnected children.
 Though their behavior seems to indicate otherwise, they desperately want to be attached to someone at a deep and meaningful level; as a matter of fact, some of the most violent among them can also be the most tender-hearted.
 Unfortunately, the neurochemistry of fear gets in their way.

-If you'd like to discuss this information at greater length with a member of our staff, call our counselors for a free consultation.
+If you'd like to discuss this information at greater length, call our counselors for a free consultation.
 Each is a committed Christian and a licensed family therapist.
-You may also be able to find the resources you need by visiting the website of TCU's Karyn Purvis Institute of Child Development.

 The Connected Child

 Fostering or Adopting Children from Difficult Backgrounds (resource list)